Andonome/lk/data/gpg/vim_decryption.md

 - vim
 - data
 - gpg
+- comfy
 requires:
-- gpg
-- vim
+- data/gpg.md
-- comfy
+- writing/vim.md
 ---

 The `vim-gnupg` plug-in lets vim edit gpg-encrypted files as if they were unencrypted.